 Palace, Museum, and Quinta da Bacalhôa

-These estates are part of the Setúbal Peninsula's heritage and history and its origins date back to the 14th century.
-Surrounded by a unique landscape, the palace architecture and décor testify the age of portuguese discoveries inspired in the exploring journeys to distant lands.
+These estates are part of the Setúbal Peninsula's heritage and history and their origins date back to the 14th century.
+Surrounded by a unique landscape, the palace architecture and décor testify to the age of Portuguese discoveries inspired in the exploring journeys to distant lands.
 It is also on this property that the first dated tile in Portugal can be found.

-Bacalhôa offers a differentiated ambience to its visitors and aims to exceed their expectations by providing memorable wine experiences such as a guided tour to the Bacalhôa museum, palace and gardens accompanied by tasting of high-quality wines, and also the possibility of having lunch and dinner at the Bacalhôa palace.
+Bacalhôa offers a differentiated ambiance to its visitors and aims to exceed their expectations by providing memorable wine experiences such as a guided tour to the Bacalhôa museum, palace, and gardens accompanied by a tasting of high-quality wines, and also the possibility of having lunch and dinner at the Bacalhôa palace.

 Serenada Enoturismo, Winery

 For last, but not least, Serenada Winery is also part of the region's heritage and history.
-It belongs to the same family since the 17th century!
-A visit to this wine estate is also a visit through this family heritage, where the passion for wine and its cultivation passes on from one generation to the next.
-A bit farther from Lisbon than the previously mentioned wineries, but with good access, you can get there in one hour a half driving from the capital.
+It has belonged to the same family since the 17th century!
+A visit to this wine estate is also a visit to this family heritage, where the passion for wine and its cultivation passes on from one generation to the next.
+A bit farther from Lisbon than the previously mentioned wineries, but with good access, you can get there in one hour and a half driving from the capital.

 On a visit there, you'll be able to tour the property and discover its unique wines.
 You can also participate in a wine workshop that includes wine tasting, and a visit to the wine cellar and vineyards in the company of an enologist.

 Setúbal Peninsula is definitely an unmissable region if you visit Portugal.
-It's close location to Lisbon allows travellers to easily arrive there.
+Its close location to Lisbon allows travelers to easily arrive there.
 You can even book a tour to Setubal Peninsula where they pick you up from your hotel and drive you around the region while showing you the best experiences and landscapes.
-Whatever you decide to do when travelling through Portugal, make sure you dedicate time to discover this enchating region.
+Whatever you decide to do when traveling through Portugal, make sure you dedicate time to discovering this enchanting region.